Biomass-fueled outdoor implements are the way to go, IMO, particularly if you are looking to cut weight in your backpack.

 I was not paid to do this review.
 At the time of publication, Kelly Kettle is not an advertiser with SurvivalCommonSense.com.

-Weight has become a prime factor in gear selection as I enter my fourth decade of backpacking (Can I get an “Amen” from the other baby boomers out there?).
+Weight has become a prime factor in gear selection as I enter my fifth decade of backpacking (Can I get an “Amen” from the other baby boomers out there?)
 If a product is not light, efficient and compact, I won’t carry it.

 That’s one reason I ordered a Kelly Kettle Trekker.
 I already own the larger, Base Camp model,which holds 54 ounces of water, and I was very impressed